eleloya23/dotfiles/README.md

 ### **osxconfig**

-Command to pimp my mac.
-Every command has a description of what it does.
-If you want to install this script, I recommend you to read this file thoroughly.
+Commands to pimp OS X. Every command has a description of what it does.
+If you want to install this script, please read this file beforehand.

 ```bash
 # Require password immediately after sleep or screen saver begins